tkottke90/Obsidan-Styles/templates/Project.md

 ---
 ### Project Goal
-*Tell us about what a completed version of your project looks like.
-The clearer you are, the easier the rest of planning will be.*
+%%Tell us about what a completed version of your project looks like.
+The clearer you are, the easier the rest of planning will be.%%